 In the northern Midwest, continue to plant gladiolus corms, canna rhizomes, begonia tubers, and other summer bulbs.

-Keep up with weeding.
 The best time to weed is after a good rain so you can easily pull out the roots.

-Mulch now.
 Use wood chips and other weed-suppressing materials now that the soil has warmed.

-Remove spring bulb foliage.
 Once the foliage pulls away with very little resistance, you can discard it.

-Mow high this time of year.
-The longer grass will shade the soil, conserving moisture and discouraging weeds.
+Longer grass will shade the soil, conserving moisture and discouraging weeds.
 Mow to 3 inches long for cool-season grasses such as Kentucky bluegrass and 2 inches for most warm-season grasses, such as Bermudagrass and zoysia.
 But also remember never to remove more than one-third of the grass blade at a time or you'll stress your grass.